 - The Standard Giant Robot in Gekisou Sentai Carranger, the RV Robo, uses a scaled-up version of the Ranger's ViBlades.
 What makes this noteworthy is that this essentially makes it the only Sentai Robo that does not use a sort of "magical energy" for its sword-based final attack — it just starts the sword up, drives towards the enemy, starts spinning, and crashes through with nothing more than blunt kinetic force.

-- Vibroblades appear in Robert A. Heinlein's 1940 novella If This Goes Onó.
+- Vibroblades appear in Robert A. Heinlein's 1940 novella If This Goes On—.

 - Used extensively in the world of Miles Vorkosigan by Lois McMaster Bujold, to the point that the eponymous character gets sarcastic comments for carrying around a blade that's just plain steel.

-- Vibrobladed weapons are fairly common in Honor Harrington, though the legal requirement for weapons to include an alarm sound when activated (For safety reasons) limits their usefulness as a weapon.
+- Vibrobladed cutting blades are fairly common in Honor Harrington, though the legal requirement for such blades to include an alarm sound when activated (for safety reasons) limits their usefulness as a weapon.
 It's rather hard to stab someone in the back when your knife is blatting away like a demented alarm clock, which is why the (highly illegal) versions issued to covert ops units lack the noisemaker.

 - The Eisenhorn books mention 'shivered' weapons, knocked sideways in space-time to produce a similar effect.

 - Mackie Messer of Wild Cards can make his hands vibrate like this, essentially turning them into vibroknives.

 - Kosall in The Acts of Caine combines this with Absurdly Sharp Blade.
 Its vibrating effect only triggers when a living hand touches the blade, but even quiet it remains absurdly sharp; one undead wielder exploits the fact he can wield Kosall without its distinctive rattling hiss to great effect.